swccgpc/swccg-card-json/README.md

 JSON is easy to read.
 It's just a bunch of human-readable labels.
 Anybody can copy-paste a new card into the database.
 There are tools available to edit JSON and there are tools to validate that the JSON is properly formatted

-## Where Can I Ask Questions?
-The best place to ask questions about this project is on the Star Wars CCG Players Committee Forums.
-Specifically, the "Resources" Sub-Form: https://forum.starwarsccg.org/viewforum.php?f=188

 ## How To Contribute?
 If you see bugs in the current data, please contribute!